STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

   - Feel free to use summary stats, tables, figures.
 We’re NOT expecting high production value (yet).

-Let’s first explore the continent variable, which is categorical
+Let’s first explore the continent variable, which is categorical:

 ``` r
 summary(gapminder$continent)